innovationOUtside/tm129-robotics2020/content/03_Robot_Lab/Section_00_03.md

 You can increase the spacing between the sensors by:

-- clicking the *Configure Robot* button in the simulator to pop=up a window containing the robot configuration settings;
+- clicking the *Configure Robot* button in the simulator to pop-up a window containing the robot configuration settings;
 - in the robot configuration settings window, scroll down to the `"sensor1"` parameters and change the `"x"` value from the default value of `-20` to the new value `-60`;
 - for `"sensor2"`, change the `"x"` value from its default value of `20` the new value `60`;
 - click the *Apply* button.